-Key Question 1: Do musculoskeletal disorders of the hand, wrist, elbow, or shoulder (specifically carpal tunnel syndrome, cubital tunnel syndrome, radial tunnel syndrome, tendonitis/tenosynovitis, and bursitis) increase crash risk and/or affect driving ability?
+Key Question 1: Do musculoskeletal disorders of the hand, wrist, elbow, or shoulder (specifically carpal tunnel syndrome, ulnar neuropathies, radial neuropathies, tendonitis/tenosynovitis, and bursitis) increase crash risk and/or affect driving ability?

 Musculoskeletal disorders of the upper extremities are a concern to those responsible for road safety as physical/structural changes present in the conditions may culminate in problems in mechanical function which can contribute to the potential for crash, injury, and death.
 These mechanical problems may include difficulty in gripping the steering wheel, mirror adjustment, use of gears, and steering/cornering due to pain or weakness in the hands or upper limbs.
 For CMV drivers, musculoskeletal disorders of the upper extremities may also affect the ability to lift cargo and to secure loads in the vehicle.
-Jensen et al.(26) assessed the risks of hospitalization for musculoskeletal disorders among long- haul truck drivers and other truck drivers in Denmark.
-They reported higher relative risk rates of hospitalization (standardized hospital treatment ratio) for heavy road vehicle professional drivers with upper limb disorders, including mononeuropathies of the upper limb, carpal tunnel syndrome, synovitis and bursitis, and olecranon bursitis compared to the general population.(26) Therefore, continued CMV driving ability could potentially be affected by these disorders.
+Jensen et al.(19) assessed the risks of hospitalization for musculoskeletal disorders among long- haul truck drivers and other truck drivers in Denmark.
+They reported higher relative risk rates of hospitalization (standardized hospital treatment ratio) for heavy road vehicle professional drivers with upper limb disorders, including mononeuropathies of the upper limb, carpal tunnel syndrome, synovitis and bursitis, and olecranon bursitis compared to the general population.(19) Therefore, driving ability could potentially be affected by these disorders.